 Average Food Costs

-The average annual food cost for a typical UK household was around £5,028 in 2020 (based on the average 2.4 people per household), including £276 spent on non-alcoholic drinks.
-The average weekly food cost for the typical UK household is £97, up around 3% from 2019.
+The average annual food cost for a typical UK household is around £5,343 in the middle of 2023 (based on the average 2.3 people per household), including nearly £300 spent on non-alcoholic drinks.
+The average weekly food cost for the typical UK household is around £103, up around 18% from a year ago.
 (Note: for the purposes of this article, "food" includes non-alcoholic drinks but not alcoholic drinks.)
-Food cost as a percentage of the average UK household budget has remained steady for over fifteen years.
+Food cost as a percentage of the average UK household budget has remained pretty steady for over fifteen years.

-On average, we spend about two thirds of our food budget on meals and snacks prepared and eaten at home, and we spend one third of our food costs on eating out.
-That is, households spend on average £3,312 a year on food for home (about the same as the cost to run a car) and £1,716 on takeaways, restaurants, cafés, snacks, etc.
+On average, we spend about three quarters of our food budget on meals and snacks prepared and eaten at home (up from two thirds pre-Covid), and we spend one quarter of our food costs on eating out.
+That is, households spend on average £4,124 a year on food for home (about the same as the cost to run a car) and £1,220 on takeaways, restaurants, cafés, snacks, etc.

 Average UK Food Spend, Annual and Weekly